d4l3k/fn.lc/content/post/tesla-model-3.md

 ---
-title: "Hacking at my Tesla Model 3 - Security Overview"
+title: "Hacking my Tesla Model 3 - Security Overview"
 date: 2020-05-12T23:12:03-07:00
 ---

+*See the follow up at [Hacking my Tesla Model 3 - Internal API](/post/tesla-model-3-services/).*

 I recently got a Tesla Model 3 and since I'm a huge nerd I've been spending a lot of time poking at the systems and trying to reverse engineer/figure out how